rpldy/react-uploady-docs/docs/guides/UploaderEvents.md

+---
+id: "UploaderEvents"
+description: "Examples of using the uploader events from React and non-React code"
+---

 # Uploader Events

 When files are added to the upload queue, they are organized in batches and each file is represented by a batch item.

 Both batches and batch items have their own life-cycles and the uploader exposes events for all of them.

-The entire list of Uploader events is documented in the [Uploader page](../api/uploader#events).
+The entire list of Uploader events is documented in the [Uploader page](../../api/uploader#events).

 Extensions may also add their own events.
-For example, [Retry](../packages/rpldy-retry).
+For example, [Retry](../../packages/rpldy-retry).

 ## Cancellable Events

-These are explained in further detail [here](../api/events#cancellable-events).
+These are explained in further detail [here](../../api/events#cancellable-events).

 These events allow you to cancel the uploading batch or item.